jayrambhia/jayrambhia.github.com/about-me/index.md

 </div>

 <div class="g three-quarters portable-one-whole">
-  <p>Just go ahead and <a href="http://twitter.com/jayrambhia">follow me on Twitter</a>.Don't worry I won't try to track you on Twitter.
+  <p>Just go ahead and <a href="http://twitter.com/jayrambhia">follow me on Twitter</a>.
+Don't worry I won't try to track you on Twitter.
 If you're afraid of that, then you can <a href="mailto:jayrambhia777@gmail.com" class="highlight">drop me a mail</a>.
 If you're looking for my codes, then you can <a href="https://github.com/jayrambhia">fork my repositories on Github</a>.</p>
 </div>
 </div>
 <div class="g one-quarter portable-one-whole">